 Form 2848, Power of Attorney and Declaration of Representative

 Use this form to authorize an individual to represent you before the IRS.
 The individual you authorize must be a person eligible to practice before the IRS.

 Form 3903, Moving Expenses

-Use Form 3903 to figure your moving expense deduction for a move related to the start of work at a new principal place of work (workplace).
+Use this form to figure your moving expense deduction for a move related to the start of work at a new principal place of work (workplace).
 If the new workplace is outside the United States or its possessions, you must be a U.S. citizen or resident alien to deduct your expenses.